 Parts of the Palmetto State are prone to forest fires.
-As recently as March 2013, a major forest fire in Carolina Forest damaged or destroyed dozens of homes and other properties.
+Recently, a major forest fire in Carolina Forest damaged or destroyed dozens of homes and other properties.
 Forest fires are not the only cause of fire damage in this state, however.
 Residential fires are most frequently caused by cooking accidents, faulty wiring or carelessness with candles or cigarettes.
 Fortunately, South Carolina fire insurance can help you rebuild after the devastating effects of a fire.

-An insurance agent in the Trusted Choice® network can ensure that you have sufficient coverage to protect your home and belongings.
+An independent insurance agent in our network can ensure that you have sufficient coverage to protect your home and belongings.
 These independent agents work with several different insurance companies to find you all the coverage you need at competitive rates.
 Contact a member agent near you to learn more and to start comparing South Carolina fire insurance quotes.

 South Carolina Fire-Related Deaths and Injuries